guke1991/KorevTV/README_EN.md

 - **Multiple Card Types**: Video recommendations, YouTube videos, video link parsing
 - **TMDB Actor Search**: Complete actor search, filtering, and caching
 - **Release Calendar & Upcoming Releases**: Upcoming content preview and tracking, support favoriting upcoming releases, automatically becomes playable after release
-- **Personalized “For You”**: Combines Continue Watching and Favorites; scored by adjustable weights (favorites/recency/unfinished/decay).
-New “For You” row on Home with sliders to tune preferences
-- **Recently Trending (Aggregate)**: Option to aggregate popular sections into a single “Trending” row; can later hook into site-wide play stats as the heat source

 #### 💬 Danmaku Ecosystem